Carath\'eodory Theory and A Priori Estimates for Continuity Inclusions in the Space of Probability Measures: Preliminaries

-for each $\mu,\nu \in \Pcal_p(\R^d)$ is a distance over $\Pcal_p(\R^d)$.
+defined for each $\mu,\nu \in \Pcal_p(\R^d)$ is a distance over $\Pcal_p(\R^d)$.
 Moreover, it comes as an easy consequence of the direct method of the calculus of variations that the infimum in \eqref{eq:WassDef} is always attained, and we denote by $\Gamma_o(\mu,\nu)$ the corresponding set of \textit{$p$-optimal transport plans}.
-In the following propositions, we recall some of the main properties of the so-called \textit{Wasserstein spaces}, along with handy distance estimates.
+In the following propositions, we recall some of the main properties of the \textit{Wasserstein spaces}, along with a handy distance estimate.